-RT has been the mainstay of treatment in stage IIA and IIB seminoma patients with low-volume disease.
-The NCCN Panel prefers RT over chemotherapy for patients with stage IIA.
-The relapse rates are moderate (5%-6% for stage IIA), and overall survival is almost 100%.
-The standard radiation field compared with stage I is extended from the para-aortic region to include an ipsilateral iliac field in two consecutive anteroposterior-posteroanterior phases without a break in between.
-The initial phase consists of radiation to modified dog-leg fields consisting of a dose of 20.0 Gy (midplane) in 10 daily 2.0 Gy fractions or 25.5 Gy in 15 daily 1.7 Gy fractions.
-The panel prefers modified dog-leg fields as described by Classen et al. For details on field arrangement, see Principles of Radiotherapy for Pure Testicular Seminoma in the algorithm.
+RT has been the mainstay of treatment in stage IIA and IIB seminoma patients with low-volume disease.53-55 The NCCN Panel prefers RT over chemotherapy for patients with stage IIA.
+The relapse rates are moderate (5%-6% for stage IIA), and overall survival is almost 100%.^{53,55,56} The standard radiation field compared with stage I is extended from the para-aortic region to include an ipsilateral iliac field in two consecutive anteroposterior-posteroanterior phases without a break in between.
+The initial phase consists of radiation to modified dog-leg fields consisting of a dose of 20.0 Gy (midplane) in 10 daily 2.0 Gy fractions42 or 25.5 Gy in 15 daily 1.7 Gy fractions.57 The panel prefers modified dog-leg fields as described by Classen et al.53 For details on field arrangement, see Principles of Radiotherapy for Pure Testicular Seminoma in the algorithm.

-The second phase (cone down) of radiotherapy consists of daily 2.0 Gy fractions to a cumulative total dose of approximately 30 Gy for stage IIA and 36 Gy for selected patients with non-bulky stage IIB disease.
-As with the management of stage I disease, prophylactic mediastinal radiation therapy is not indicated for stage II disease.
+The second phase (cone down) of radiotherapy consists of daily 2.0 Gy fractions to a cumulative total dose of approximately 30 Gy for stage IIA and 36 Gy for selected patients with non-bulky stage IIB disease.53 As with the management of stage I disease, prophylactic mediastinal radiation therapy is not indicated for stage II disease.58 patients with stage IIA disease, chemotherapy with 4 cycles of EP or 3 cycles of BEP is an option for patients with multiple positive nodes.

-For stage IIB seminoma patients such as those with adenopathy measuring more than 3 cm, chemotherapy with 4 courses of etoposide and cisplatin (EP) or 3 cycles of bleomycin, etoposide, and cisplatin (BEP) is the preferred alternative to radiotherapy.
-For patients with stage IIA disease, chemotherapy with 4 cycles of EP or 3 cycles of BEP is an option for patients with multiple positive nodes.
+For stage IIB seminoma patients such as those with adenopathy measuring more than 3 cm,59 chemotherapy with 4 courses of etoposide and cisplatin (EP) or 3 cycles of bleomycin, etoposide, and cisplatin (BEP) is the preferred alternative to radiotherapy.^{56,60} For